-- Engage in behavior that might harm any Student-Athlete or any other member of the University community. - Use taunting or bullying language or gestures towards any Student-Athlete or any other member of the University community. - Engage in inappropriate touching with any Student-Athlete or any other member of the University community. - Engage in harassing or abusive behavior toward any Student-Athlete or any other member of the University community.
+- Engage in behavior that might harm be harmful to any Student-Athlete or any other member of the University community. - Use inappropriate taunting or bullying language or gestures towards any Student-Athlete or any other member of the University community.
+This includes, but is not limited to, a prohibition on taunting, bullying, harassment, the use of slurs or any other offensive language relating to race, sex, national origin, age, gender identity or expression, personal appearance, sexual orientation, or any other characteristic protectedby la

-- Enter a Student-Athlete's residence (on or off campus), unless investigating a suspected violation of a University, Athletics, or NCAA rule, during an emergency situation (including to determine the whereabouts of a missing Student-Athlete during official Athletics Department activities), or with the prior approval of the Director of Athletics.
-When necessary to enter a Student-Athlete's residence, Athletics Department Staff Members shall minimize one-on-one time alone with a Student-Athlete. - Provide medical assistance to any Student-Athlete, unless properly trained and doing so is an assigned responsibility of such staff member, or in the event of an emergency. - Perform massages on Student-Athletes, unless properly trained (if training is required) and doing so is an assigned responsibility of such staff member and the massage is conducted in a location designated for such purpose. - Shower with Student-Athletes. - When travelling: Share a hotel or overnight room with any Student-Athlete, or enter a Student-Athlete's hotel or overnight room, except when conducting official team business or activities such as bed checks, when investigating a suspected violation of a University, Athletics, or NCAA rule, during an emergency situation (including to determine the whereabouts of a missing Student-Athlete during official Athletics Department activities), or with the prior approval of the Director of Athletics.
+- Engage in inappropriate touching with any Student-Athlete or any other member of the University community. - Engage in harassing or abusive behavior toward any Student-Athlete or any other member of the University community. - Enter a Student-Athlete's residence (on or off campus), unless investigating a suspected violation of a University, Athletics, or NCAA rule, during an emergency situation (including to determine the whereabouts of a missing Student-Athlete during official Athletics Department activities), or with the prior approval of the Director of Athletics.
+When necessary to enter a Student-Athlete's residence, Athletics Department Staff Members shall minimize one-on-one time alone with a Student-Athlete. - Provide medical assistance to any Student-Athlete, unless properly trained and doing so is an assigned responsibility of such staff member, or in the event of an emergency. - Perform massages on Student-Athletes, unless properly trained (if training is required) and doing so is an assigned responsibility of such staff member and the massage is conducted in a location designated for such purpose. - Shower with Student-Athletes. - When travelling: Share a hotel or overnight room with any Student-Athlete, or enter a Student-Athlete's hotel or overnight room, except when conducting official team business or activities such as bed checks, when investigating a suspected violation of a University, Athletics, or NCAA rule, during an emergency situation\(including to determine the whereabouts of a missing Student-Athlete during official Athletics Department activities), or with the prior approval of the Director of Athletics.
 When necessary to enter a Student-Athlete's hotel or overnight room, Athletics Department Staff Members shall minimize one-on-one time alone with a Student-Athlete.